roachhd/kids-code-hour/_posts/2014-12-03-how-to-run-an-hour-of-code.md

 **What comes after the Hour of Code?**

 The Hour of Code is just the first step on a journey to learn more about how technology works and how to create software applications.
 To continue this journey, find additional resources for educators [here][8].
 Or encourage your children to learn [online][9].
-[Sign up your event][10]

 [1]: http://code.org/images/tutorials.png
-[2]: /au/
 [3]: http://www.ncwit.org/resources/pair-programming-box-power-collaborative-learning
 [4]: http://code.org/girls
 [5]: http://code.org/learn